 Mineral Liberation Analysis (MLA)

-The MLA software was developed at the University of Queensland (Australia) Julius Kruttschnitt Mineral Research Centre (JKTech).
-The technique first relies on backscattered electron imaging (BEI), as a measure of average atomic number, for discriminating grain boundaries, and then offers a variety of x-ray options for classifying the grains as recognised minerals.
-Whereas the minerals' industry has long used MLA for epoxy-embedded grain mounts, our researchers will be expanding the scope of quantified mineral associations to include mineral assemblages within traditional polished rock thin sections.
+The technique first relies on backscattered electron imaging (BEI) as a measure of average atomic number, for discriminating grain boundaries, and then offers a variety of x-ray options for classifying the grains as recognised minerals using a mineral reference list.
+Whereas the minerals industry has long used MLA for epoxy-embedded grain mounts, our researchers have expanded the scope of quantified mineral associations to include mineral assemblages within traditional polished rock thin sections and trans-vertical grain mounts as well.